Skip to the main content.

 About Drip IV

 Drip IV Logo-1Drip IV is a leader in the delivery of intravenous micronutrient therapies servicing both Lafayette and Baton Rouge, Louisiana.
-As a drip infusion bar, we provide Semaglutide for weight loss, NAD+, and IV nutrition therapies for EnergyHydrationImmunityPerformance & Recovery, Hangover Remedy, which may benefit COVID-19 and Long COVID symptoms and recovery.
-Our Baton Rouge location is proud to offer Stem Cells and aesthetic services like BOTOX, Dysport, Xeomin, and Lip Fillers and will be offering SkinCeuticals medical grade skincare.
+As a drip infusion bar, we provide Semaglutide for weight loss, NAD+, and IV nutrition therapies for EnergyHydrationImmunityPerformance & Recovery, which may benefit COVID-19 and Long COVID symptoms and recovery.
+Our Baton Rouge location is proud to offer Stem Cells and aesthetic services like BOTOX, Dysport, Xeomin, and Lip Fillers.

 Lafayette: 4906 Ambassador Caffery Pkwy, Bldg.
 B, Lafayette, LA 70508